mcarla/ufo/HOWTO.md

 * **k3 / k3s:**    Normal and skew octupolar component [m^-4]
 * **dx / dy:**     Horizontal and vertical alignement errors [m]
 * **dkn / dks:**   Integrated normal and skew multipolar field errors [m^-n]
-* **k / x / y:**   Field strength and transverse coordinate of a single wire magnet parallel to the beam
+* **k / x / y:**   Field strength and transverse coordinates of a single wire magnet parallel to the beam

 For example a new quadrupole with length 1 m and strength 2 m^-1 can be instantiated with:
 ```